derekkedziora/derekkedziora.com/_posts/essays/2021-03-07-advice-monster.md

 date: 2021-03-07 12:19
 ---

-Despite the title setting off a self help gag reflext *the Coaching Habit* by Michael Stanier isn’t one of *those* books.
+Despite the title setting off a self help gag reflex *the Coaching Habit* by Michael Stanier isn’t one of *those* books.
 Six months after reading it, I still reference it and use its concepts to guide my conversations at work.

 ## The advice monster